auryreyes/virtual-private-networks/README.md

 - Create Virtual Machine in Azure
 - Sign up for ProtonVPN and test the VPN connection

 A Virtual Private Network (VPN) is a service that secures your privacy online by hiding your internet connection.
-A VPN "tunnels" communication between the user's device and the distant server while concealing the user's real public IP address.
+A VPN "tunnels" communication between the user's device and the distant server while hiding the user's real public IP address.

 <h3>!ATTENTION!</h3>